Kamikihara0719/test_for/README.md

 # test_for
-this is repository for test.
+This is repository for test.

 for practice